What to Do When Your First Choice Culinary School Says ‘No’

 - Food Preparation Experience

 You might also find that there are long wait lists to get in.
-This means that you will eventually have a place, but that it make take a few years before your spot opens up.
+This means that you will eventually have a place but it will take a few years before your spot opens up.

 If You Don’t Get Accepted

-If you don’t get accepted to your top choice culinary school, that doesn’t mean your dreams of becoming a chef will never happen.
-Depending on the reasons you didn’t get in and your professional goals, you might be able to try the following.
+If you aren’t accepted to your top choice culinary school, that doesn’t mean your dreams of becoming a chef will never happen.
+You might be able to try the following depending on the reasons you didn’t get in and your professional goals.

 Apply for the next quarter, semester, or year.
-Sometimes, one year’s applicants can be a lot more competitive than the next year’s.
+Sometimes, one year’s applicants can be much more competitive than the following year’s.
 If you’re willing and able to wait, you can always try again later.

 Re-test.
 If you didn’t do well on your entrance exam, take some time to study and test again.
 Most schools accept later test scores if they show a marked improvement.

 Get more culinary experience.
-This one is especially good if you are still on the fence about whether or not culinary school is right for you, or if you’d prefer on-the-job training.
+This one is perfect if you are unsure whether culinary school suits you or prefer on-the-job training.
 Take some time to work in a restaurant or bakery and start building your skills now.

 Apply to another school.
 No two culinary schools are created equal, but that doesn’t mean you can’t get a good education at either one.
-In many cases, what you get out of culinary school is exactly what you put into it—and if you’re willing to work hard, you can get a great education somewhere else.It’s never fun to fall short of a goal, but the most important thing is to not lose sight of the bigger picture.
+In many cases, what you get out of culinary school is exactly what you put into it—and if you’re willing to work hard, you can get a great education elsewhere.
+Falling short of a goal is never fun, but the most important thing is not losing sight of the bigger picture.

-Not getting accepted to your first choice culinary school might be a disappointment, but it’s not the end of the road.
-Many great chefs went to smaller schools or even learned on the job and still had what it takes to be a success!
+Not getting accepted to your first-choice culinary school might be a disappointment, but it’s not the end of the road.
+Many great chefs went to smaller schools or even learned on the job and still had what it took to be successful!